Troyes Board Game Review

 I really like the new cards; while the variable card setup in the base game gives it plenty of replayability, you’ll also see some of the same card patterns and secret objectives after just a handful of plays.
 With the expansion cards, it really does feel entirely unique every time.

 And I’m indifferent on the purple dice, but some players won’t be.
-It mitigates the sharp cuts of dice stealing somewhat, so it will soften the game slightly.
+It mitigates the sharp cuts of dice stealing somewhat, but without eliminating dice stealing altogether, so it will soften the game slightly.
 Whether or not this is a good thing will depend on your gaming preferences.
 The overall feel, however, will remain largely unchanged.

 Historical Notes and Reading Recommendation